GPUOpen-LibrariesAndSDKs/HIPRTSDK/doc/03_custom_intersection.md

 <br />

-`intersectSphere` is the custom intersection kernel we want to execute on our geometry.
+Here `intersectSphere` is the custom intersection kernel we want to execute on our geometry.

 ```cpp
   // check if there is a hit before ray.maxT. if there is, set it to tOut. hiprt will overwrite ray.maxT after this function